How to keep your dog happy and healthy indoors?

 Puzzles and Play Mat

-Kilo loves his BUSTER ActivityMat By Kruuse that comes with 3 levels of difficulty to keep your dog challenged.
+Kilo loves his BUSTER ActivityMat By Kruuse that comes with 3 levels of difficulty to keep your dog challenged (we received it as a gift at Global Pet Expo).
 It’s customizable to different sized dogs, portable and easy to take on the go since everything fits neatly in the handy bag provided.
 It comes with a handy guide for how to set up the various tasks to try.
 More complementary activities can also be bought.
 See The Full Review HERE.

 Treat balls are a great way to keep your dog entertained and mentally stimulated as they work for their treats.